Terminal Phase of LifeTop

 3) Changes in respiratory control leading to fluctuation in the patient’s breathing pattern.
 Apnea is common and can be present paroxysmally in the last days of life.

 4) Muscle weakness and incoordination leading to inability to swallow.
 Oral secretions begin to pool in the posterior pharynx and vibrate with respirations.
-This is commonly referred to as the “death rattle.”
+In the past, end-of-life respiratory secretions were referred to as the “death rattle.”
 It is not painful to the patient but can be distressing to those around.

 5) Loss of the ability to control body temperature, which can result in fever in the last hours of life.
-This fever does respond to antipyretics and is associated with absence of an acute infectious source.
+This fever responds to antipyretics and is associated with absence of an acute infectious source.

-The primary goal of terminal care is to provide comfort for the patient and family or caregivers during this very difficult time.
+The primary goal of the last stages of end-of-life care is to provide comfort for the patient and family or caregivers during this impactful time.
 The definition of comfort and its exact needs will differ for every patient and family.
 For most, comfort includes freedom from symptoms such as dyspnea and pain.
 For some, comfort includes psychosocial and/or spiritual support.
 For others, comfort includes attention to legal and financial documents.
 Health-care professionals should explore the needs of each patient and family to insure they are addressing their expectations.
 This is best done in the setting of a multidisciplinary team.

 In general, quality end-of-life care includes: